nouhailaaziki/Born2beroot/README.md

 ### Create a User:

 Run the following command to create a new user and assign a password.
-Replace 'your_login' with the username you prefer, and '12345' with a strong password:
+Replace 'your_login' with your intra login, and '12345' with a strong password:
 ```sql
 CREATE USER 'your_login'@'localhost' IDENTIFIED BY '12345';
 ```